elphick/geometallurgy/examples/05_mass_balance/README.rst

 Mass Balancing
 ==============

-Below is a gallery of examples based on the BlockModel class.
+Below is a gallery of examples to deliver mass balancing.